DelveFore/ignite-hydrogen/docs/http-api-intigration.md

 ## Architecture
 RESTful API uses HTTP verbs (Post, Get, Patch, etc...) in order to manipulate data.
-Because of this, designing a RESTful system requires creating controllers that enact actions such as: /user [POST], /user/address [GET], /user/age [xPATCH] etc...
+Because of this, designing a RESTful system requires creating controllers that enact actions such as: /user [POST], /user/address [GET], /user/age [PATCH] etc...

 In the case of GraphQL, HTTP Get is used to send Queries to a database.
 For making modifications, HTTP Post requests seem most appropriate since it is not recommended to use HTTP Get for Mutations.
 See documentation on Mutations at this [link](https://graphql.org/learn/queries/#mutations).
 When a client queries a GraphQL system, using HTTP Get with a /user structure, the server queries the database and replies with only a structure that is predefined.
 An advantage with this is that there is more control with the requests of GraphQL queries.